harryreyesnieva/harryreyesnieva.github.io/projects.md

 ---
 # Current Projects
 **Mechanistic Machine Learning**
-*Advisor: Lena Mamykina, PhD*
+*Advisor: Lena Mamykina, MS, PhD*
 The overarching goal of this research is to develop new approaches to facilitating clinical reasoning and decision-making through aligning clinicians' cognitive models of patients' pathophysiology, mechanistic models of human physiology, and empirical patient data.
+Reconciling differences between cognitive and mechanistic models requires deep understanding of medical cognition and clinical work, innovative computational modeling, and innovative co-design approaches that will bring together cognitive scientists, data scientists, and experts in human-computer interaction and clinical decision support.

 **Gender-based Differences in Presentation and Treatment of Acute Myocardial Infarction**
 *Advisor: No&eacute;mie Elhadad, PhD*